avantoss/factory_bot_caching/README.md

 #### Enable Factory Caching

 `FactoryBotCaching` provides a setup script for RSpec.
 This adds the necessary test hooks to an RSpec test suite to set up and tear down factory caching in your test suite.

-In your test setup after requiring FactoryGirl:
+In your test setup after requiring FactoryBot:

 ```ruby
 # rails_helper.rb